harticleaq/DVF/README.md

 # VDF
-VDF: A Value Difference Factorization in MARL, we will open it when our paper is accepted!
+VDF: A Value Difference Factorization in MARL, we will open results when our paper is accepted!